The passion to create and the skill to innovate. That’s what we do.

 • CS591 Advanced Artificial Intelligence (3)

-Business Administration - Choose 12 Hours:
+Healthcare and Business Administration – Choose 12 hours:

 • AC221 Principles of Accounting I (3)